-At Elements, we can convert your hand drawn sketches into fully-realised, professional 2D floor plans in around 3 hours.
-All you need is paper, a pencil and a laser measure (a tape measure will suffice if you’re old-skool) to sketch out the rough plan and add the dimensions and send us the building blocks of a great floor plan.
+At Elements, we can convert your hand drawn sketches into professional 2D floor plans in around 3 hours.
+All you need is paper, a pencil, and a laser measure (a tape measure will suffice if you’re old-school) to sketch out the rough plan and add the dimensions and send us the building blocks of a great floor plan.

 For added brand customisation, add your logo and set your brand colour scheme to match the floor plan colours for the walls, fill area and text – we think that looks really cool!

 Your finished floor plan will be returned in double-quick time as a high-quality JPEG, which you can use for your own website listings, marketing materials, and easily upload to Rightmove and Zoopla listings.

 To wrap up, having a floor plan in your listing makes sense for you, the buyer, and the seller:

 - You’ll attract better-informed buyers to sell the property quicker.

 - Buyers are more informed on the property.

 - Sellers get added value to the professional service you provide.